sirduney/dunes-cli/DUNES.md

 Dune protocol messages, called dunestones, are stored in Dogecoin transaction outputs.

-A dunestone output's script pubkey begins with an OP_RETURN, followed by D, followed by zero or more data pushes.
+A dunestone output's script pubkey begins with an `OP_RETURN`, followed by `D`, followed by zero or more data pushes.
 These data pushes are concatenated and decoded into a sequence of 128-bit integers, and finally parsed into a dunestone.

 A transaction may have at most one dunestone.